kens1ang/Brick-Breaker-Game-Maintenance-and-Extension/README.md

     - Added a method isRunning() to check whether the game engine is currently running.

 ### LoadSave
+- This class is located in `Model` package
 1. **Exception Handling Improvement:**
     - Improved exception handling by using a `logger` to log specific information about the exceptions that may occur during file reading.
 2. **Dynamic Save Path:**